 Spring Boot Pagination & Filter example | Spring JPA, Pageable

-– or to sort/order by multiple fields with the tutorial:
+– to sort/order by multiple fields with the tutorial:

 Spring Data JPA Sort/Order by multiple Columns | Spring Boot